oauth-wg/oauth-selective-disclosure-jwt/main.md

 The keys `sd_digests` and `sd_hash_alg` SHOULD be removed prior to further processing.

-An example can be seen in Example 3 in the Appendix.
+The processing is shown in Examples 2b and 3 in the Appendix.

 # Security Considerations {#security_considerations}